How to Design PSD for an Email Campaign

 While designing for mobile layout:

-- Keep the sequence in mind while making single layout.
+- Keep the sequence in mind while making a single layout.
 Since the sections get arranged into a single column, ensure the flow of information matches the one visualized for desktop layout.
-Since most email users read left to right, the section on the left needs to be arranged on top of right column when aligned in single column.
+Since most email users read left to right, the section on the left needs to be arranged on top of the right column when aligned in a single column.
 For easy manipulations, it is suggested that each section can be made a Layer / Grouped Layer

 - One of the USPs of responsive emails is that the image resizes as per the screen width.
 If there is text within your image then it shall shrink to become illegible.
-In such a scenario, the text and image needs to be sliced and arranged accordingly.
+In such a scenario, the text and image need to be sliced and arranged accordingly.

-- In case you have navigations in your email, it can be tucked within a drop down menu.
+- In case you have navigations in your email, it can be tucked within a drop-down menu.